 Remove the duck from the oven – tent lightly with foil or greaseproof paper and leave to rest for at least 10 minutes before carving.

 Pour all the fat out of the pan, but retain any liquid and brown bits that remain.
 Put the pan on top of the stove over high heat.
 Add the water and Chicken Stock Powder.
 Scrape with a flat tipped wooden spoon to loosen all the tasty bits sticking to the pan.
-When the water has been reduced by approximately half, add ½ cup (125 ml) Sticky Marinade, frozen orange juice concentrate and sherry.
+When the water has been reduced by approximately half, add ½ cup (125 ml) Sticky Marinade, orange marmalade and sherry.
 Boil fast for approximately 3 minutes until the flavours have blended.

+Add the lemon juice.
 Adjust the thickness of the sauce with a mixture of potato flour and a little water.